course-dprep/animation-imdb-ratings-analysis/src/data-preparation/README.md

 In this step, the two raw datasets: **raw_basics** and **raw_ratings** were merged into a single dataset; **raw_combined**.
-The merge was performed using the variable `tconst`, which serves as a unique identifier for each movie in both datasets.
+The merge was performed using the variable `tconst`, which serves as the join key and unique identifier for each movie in both datasets.
 This merged dataset was the basis for the remainder of the data preparation.

+Initially, the file **raw_basics** consists of 724.580 observations, while the **raw_ratings** consists of 1.609.173 observations.
+Note that this difference is explainable through the pre-selection on movies for the basics dataset.
+The **raw_combined** consists of 724.580 movies after the left-join of the datasets

 ---